memery1446/DexAggregator/README.md

 ### Important Notes Before Starting
 - When running the terminal commands, do not include any backticks `` or the containing brackets < >
 - Due to different development environments and operating systems, you may need to research some steps for your particular setup.
-The point is to achieve the goal outlined
+The point is to achieve the goal outlined.
 ### Step-by-Step Installation

 1. Open your terminal